Opening of Parliament

 - a non-religious affirmation.

-In their oath or affirmation, members promise the will be loyal to the Queen.
+In their oath or affirmation, members promise the will be loyal to the King.
 Under the Victorian Constitution they cannot be a member of Parliament unless they make this promise.

 The swearing in of members is run by Commissioners.
 The Commissioners are chosen by the Governor and are usually senior Victorian judges.